sunilthetab/slackbot/Milestone-4/README.md

 A. Enter '@azra setup' or '@azra schedule' in the channel.
 B. Enter the email IDs of the attendees. (eg: azra.mem.one@gmail.com).
 Separate the addresses by one space.
 C. Provide the approx duration of the meeting. (eg, 1 or 2 or 1:30 etc.)
-D. Provide the max date by which you need the meeting to be made. ( eg: 12/23, 12/23/2016 or NA)
+D. Provide the max date by which you need the meeting to be made. ( eg: 12/23, 12/23/2016 or NA if, not applicable)
-E. Provide the max time in the day by which the meeting should be made. (eg: 18 or NA)
+E. Provide the max time in the day by which the meeting should be made. (eg: 18 or NA if, not applicable)

 ![image](https://github.ncsu.edu/gverma/Azra_MeetingBot/blob/master/images/Screen%20Shot%202016-11-29%20at%207.19.55%20PM.png "three")